 &lt;sup>6 There is a FAQ by the Commission services that helps clarify a couple of concepts.
-The first (June 2023) FAQ is available here: https://environment.ec.europa.eu/system/files/2023-06/FAQ%20-%20Deforestation%20Regulation 1.pdf
+The first (June 2023) FAQ is available here: https://environment.ec.europa.eu/system/files/2023-06/FAQ%20-%20Deforestation%20Regulation\1.pdf

-- All due diligence statements need to be uploaded in the Information System of the European Commission.
+- In each batch and hence due diligence statement, the polygons of the perimeters of all production plots on which the soy was produced, need to be present (and one GPS code in case of a plot of less than 4 ha). - All soy in the physical supply chain needs to be EUDR compliant and cannot be mixed in any stage with soy that is not produced in line with the EUDR requirements. - All due diligence statements need to be uploaded in the Information System of the European Commission.
 Once the due diligence file of a batch is uploaded in the Information System it receives a unique Due Diligence Reference Number. - This Due Diligence reference number may be transmitted to the next company in the supply chain, for example the feed or tofu manufacturer.
 All those trading or processing soy products with the HS codes 1201, 1208 10, 1507 and 2304 further downstream need to know the Due Diligence reference numbers. - Large operators further down the supply chain may refer to due diligence performed earlier in the supply chain by including the relevant reference number.
 However, they are still obliged to ascertain that due diligence was carried out and they retain legal responsibility in the event of a breach of the Regulation. - The due diligence obligation ends as soon the products are turned into a product that is not on Annex 1 anymore.
-For instance (according to our best knowledge to date), companies buying soy protein concentrate (HS 2106 10) do not have to prove compliance to the EUDR, or companies buying chicken that was fed with soy, but yes they have to have access to the Due Diligence Statement reference number if the product they sell is edamame.
+For instance (according to our best knowledge to date), companies buying soy protein concentrate (HS 2106 10) do not have to prove compliance to the EUDR, nor companies buying pork or chicken that was fed with soy.

-In practice the EUDR requires segregated supply chains, as in principle for each batch the polygons should be known.
-This requires many logistical changes compared to the current situation in the soy supply chain in Latin America: an issue unsolved so far.
+Although not explicitly requiring physical segregation, it may require segregated supply chains, as for each batch all polygons of origin must be known.
+This would require many stringent logistical changes compared to the current situation in the soy supply chain, unless all potential sources become verified DCF and legally compliant for example through a unified MRV system or another similar assurance mechanism.
+Good assurance and verification systems are crucial, and they are among the core competences of robust certification.

 At the moment, different member associations join forces to identify the unclarified issues in the Regulation.